 The location is unbeatable.
-You come out of the hotel directly into the square where tango dancing takes place nightly.
-From what I have read it is mostly exhibition, but I noticed many people joined it.
+You come out of the hotel directly into the square, where tango dancing takes place nightly.
+From what I have read, it is mostly an exhibition, but I noticed many people joined it.
 You can sit at a bar or café outside and watch the square come to life with dancing.
 On Sundays, you have the market that spreads over miles.
 You can buy amazing leather products, but the best part is as you twist through the streets following the market, you get to take in all the historical sites.
 We were blessed with this choice of hotel.
 I am at a loss as to how this hotel does not rate higher on TripAdvisor.

 Shopping was an absolute treat here.
 I do not consider a trip a success unless I can buy something that I can’t buy in the States.
 I’m not interested in Gucci, Versace, or Channel.
 You can buy brands anywhere.
 FYI, if you are into brands, they are always cheaper in the States.
 I typically look for jewelry and household goods.
 In Argentina, I bought a couple of leather bags, several bracelets, and some coasters.
 I’m a huge fan of markets and weaving through the streets.
 Overall, I would say this place delivered.

 What Spoiled Travel to Argentina

 We asked for directions to Plaza de Mayo.
 We were told to make a right and walk about five blocks.
 I do not know about you, but for me, I’m thinking 20 blocks in the US equal about a mile.
 Not in Argentina!
-Five and a half miles later, with rawhide, and we still were no closer to where we needed to be.
+Five and a half miles later, with rawhide, and we still no closer to where we needed to be.
 And yes, we did continue walking.
 Our thinking was, maybe a block here equals a mile?
 I cannot even begin to describe to you how painful this was.
 All in 100 degrees!